YIPINNN/JujutsuFarm/README.md

 In Jujutsu Farm, the composition is the primary mechanism for building the game's entities and structures.

 For example:
 plantAndRear Class: The "plantAndRear" class is the core class of Jujutsu Farm which represents how the player's farm works.
 The "plantAndRear" class is composed of various objects that collectively create the farm's functionality and structure.
-The "planAndRear" class composition

-contains instances of crop and animal objects, as well as other game objects like inventory, marketplaces, and land plots.
-The Farm class is composed of these various objects, allowing for a flexible and modular design.
+The "planAndRear" class is composed of these various objects, allowing for a flexible and modular design.

 PlantStack Class: The "PlantStack" class encapsulates properties and behaviors specific to each type of crop, such as the total amount harvested of crops and display the amount of harvested crops.
 Instances of the "PlantStack" class such as "Corn", "Paddy", "Soybean", "Tomato" and "Potato" are composed within the "plantAndRear" class to represent the different crops grown on the farm.